 Box 6-9.
-Box 6-10.
-Box 6-11.
-Initial assessment of acute asthma exacerbations in children 5 years and younger 119 PRIMARY PREVENTION OF ASTHMA Box 7-1.
+Initial assessment of acute asthma exacerbations in children 5 years and younger 118 Box 6-10.
+Indications for immediate transfer to hospital for children 5 years and younger 119 Box 6-11.
+Initial management of asthma exacerbations in children 5 years and younger 120 PRIMARY PREVENTION OF ASTHMA Box 7-1.
 Advice about primary prevention of asthma in children 5 years and younger 127 IMPLEMEN NTATION OF THE GINA STRATEGY Box 8-1.
-Box 8-2.
-Box 8-3.
-Box 8-4 Approach to implementation of the Global Strategy for Asthma Management and Prevention Essential elements required to implement a health-related strategy Examples of barriers to the implementation of evidence-based recommendations Examples of high-impact interventions in asthma management \\ \ \ Essential elements required to implement a health-related strategy Examples of barriers to the implementation of evidence-based recommendations Examples of high-impact interventions in asthma management Examples of high-impact interventions in asthma management Examples of high-impact interventions in asthma management
+Approach to implementation of the Global Strategy for Asthma Management and Prevention 131 Box 8-2.
+Essential elements required to implement a health-related strategy 131 Box 8-3.
+Examples of barriers to the implementation of evidence-based recommendations 132 Box 8-4 Examples of high-impact interventions in asthma management 132